Akkare Akkare Akkare: Plot

 When a priceless gold crown is stolen from India, Ramdas and Vijayan are sent to the United States to retrieve it.
 The only clue they have is the pseudonym "Paul Barber" and a piece of torn black shirt.
 With these couple of clues, the comic duo embark on the adventure.
-They arrive in Los Angeles and are mistaken to be smugglers and are taken by two gangsters to a building where other gang members try to murder them but they beats them up and escapes.
+They arrive in Los Angeles and are mistaken to be smugglers and are taken by two gangsters to a building where other gang members try to murder them but they beat them up and escape.
 They are welcomed by Sivadasa Menon, an official of the Indian Embassy and a friend of the Police Commissioner Krishnan Nair.
 The investigation is funded by the Tamil Government with funds being periodically released by Sivadasan Menon.

 Meantime a thief, Peter (Jagadish) is shown to have the crown in his custody which he quietly hides in the tank of an Indian Nurse Sethulakshmy (Parvathy).
 Peter is immediately killed by Paul Barber but the crown is missing as Peter had stashed it in Sethulakshmy's house.

 Dasan and Vijayan suspect Sivadasa Menon to be the thief and the real Paul Barber when he refuses to give them money for their investigation and also refuses to help Vijayan who was arrested by the police due to a misunderstanding caused by the shopkeepers who understand only English.
 Their suspicion grows when they hear him talking to his wife about selling their Crown TV and buying a new one, but believe he was talking about selling the stolen crown to erase evidence.
 They overhear him at night commanding his wife to tailor clothes, but they believe he is murdering someone by forcing them to cut their hands, neck and ribs.
 They tell him they have withdrawn from the investigation and spent all the money he gave for enjoying themselves so that Sivadasan Menon does not hurt them.
 They believe that the piece of black shirt with them is his.
 They decide to get the rest of the shirt.
 Sivadasa Menon who is furious reports the same to the HQ which results in Commissioner Krishnan Nair getting suspended.